How to Detect a Pool Leak: 5 Fast Methods That Work

 Quick Detection Method

-Start with the bucket test - fill a bucket with pool water, mark both the pool and bucket water levels, and wait 24 hours.
+The real cause of your mysteriously disappearing pool water usually isn't evaporation like most owners assume—it's a hidden leak that's costing you hundreds in water bills.
 If the pool loses more water than the bucket, you have a leak.
 Next, use food coloring or leak detection dye near suspected areas like skimmers, returns, and visible cracks to trace the exact location.

 The Proven Bucket Test